Seeds of Success Workshop

 If you need to improve your study skills, if you get nervous on exams, or if you feel overwhelmed by the demands placed upon your time, you are encouraged to attend, free of charge, a Seeds of Success workshop at Monroe Community College.
 Students who have participated in SOS workshops in the past have demonstrated reduced test anxiety and improved study habits and academic achievement.

-In one two-hour session, students who are willing to participate will learn:
+In one 90 minute session, students who are willing to participate will learn:

 - How to relax during exams and focus on the questions that are asked.

 Progressive muscle relaxation training is the test anxiety reduction method that will be used.
 This technique is learned with relative ease and can be practiced by students at their convenience in their homes.
-Students will be provided with an audio cassette progressive muscle relaxation tape for the semester and instructed in how to use it.
-They will learn a procedure of tensing and then relaxing the various major muscle groups of the body.
+Students will learn a procedure of tensing and then relaxing the various major muscle groups of the body.
 They will be encouraged to practice the process daily until they have developed a relaxation response that will enable them to relax in seconds.
 It will be explained that relaxation and anxiety are incompatible states that cannot co-exist and that a well developed relaxation response can be called upon as many times as needed to combat tension during an examination.